ICT Contract Capped Term and Value Policy

 To all non-corporate Commonwealth entities (NCCEs) subject to the Public Governance, Performance and Accountability Act 2013 (PGPA Act):

-Effective 23 August 2017 all NCCEs must limit any new information and communications technology (ICT) contract to not exceed $100 million (ex GST whole-of-life cost) per contract or three years initial term.
+Effective 23 August 2017 all NCCEs must limit any new information and communications technology (ICT) contract to not exceed $100 million (ex GST whole-of-life cost) per contract or 3 years initial term.

-Exemptions from this policy can only be granted jointly by the requesting NCCE’s portfolio minister and the Minister Assisting the Prime Minister for Digital Transformation when an NCCE can demonstrate a special need for an alternative arrangement.
+Exemptions from this policy can only be granted jointly by the requesting NCCE’s portfolio minister and the Minister for Government Services when an NCCE can demonstrate a special need for an alternative arrangement.

 Contracts that will automatically be exempt from this policy are those: